 - Cook a little bit of celery in some butter.

 - Add in a few cups of shredded rotisserie chicken (you could also cook up your own and shred it).

 - Toss in plenty of Frank’s hot sauce and a few ounces of light cream cheese.

 - Once the cream cheese melts and everything comes together, it’s either ready to be served in a bowl, or in today’s case, ready to be smothered over tortilla chips.

 I wouldn’t label myself as a hot sauce connoisseur, but I do prefer Frank’s over any other.
 For me, it’s hot without completely incinerating my taste buds, and it has this awesome almost vinegar-like taste to it that I love.
 Kevin turned me on to it when we first started dating, and it’s been a fridge staple ever since.

 I know some people have strong feelings on blue cheese versus ranch when it comes to wings, we happen to be a house divided with Kevin leaning towards ranch and myself leaning towards blue cheese, but since I’m the one who prepares all the meals, blue cheese reigned supreme here.

 The blue cheese sauce requires only two ingredients – blue cheese and heavy cream. – and couldn’t be easier to make.
-While the nachos are cooking, the cream is simmered until it’s thickened a bit, and then crumbled blue cheese is whisked in until it’s completely melted.
-It’s seasoned with salt and pepper to taste and then it’s ready to go.
+While the nachos are cooking, simmer the cream until thickened a bit.
+Whisk in crumbled blue cheese until it’s completely melted.
+Season with salt and pepper, and you’re good to go.

 Buffalo Chicken Dip Nachos